totemmaker/totemmaker-docs/docs/interfaces/BLE.md

     Serial.println("Robot find is inactive);
 }
 ```
-***

 #### stopFind()

-**Description:** Stop searching for robot and unblock [findRobot()](#totemrobot-findrobot--totemrobot-findrobotrobotreceiver).
+: Stop searching for robot and unblock [findRobot()](#findrobot).
 Only used when required to stop this process manually.
 After connection, the search process is stopped automatically and calling this function is not required.

 ```arduino
 void function() {
   Totem.BLE.stopFind(); // Stop searching for robot over Bluetooth Low Energy }
 ```
-***

 #### attachOnConnect(`RobotReceiver`) { data-toc-label='attachOnConnect(result)' }

-**Description:** Register function that will be called when [findRobot()](#totemrobot-findrobot--totemrobot-findrobotrobotreceiver) process connects to a robot.
+: Register function that will be called when [findRobot()](#findrobot) process connects to a robot.
 This is handy when using non-blocking find process and we don't know when connection is established.
-`RobotReceiver` is a user defined function with any name, but must have [`TotemRobot`](/API/TotemRobot) as a parameter.
+`RobotReceiver` is a user defined function to connected robot event.
-**Parameters:**
+Format: `#!arduino void onConnectedRobot(TotemRobot robot)`.
+Robot information can be accessed trough [`TotemRobot`](/API/TotemRobot) parameter.
+_Parameter:_
-`RobotReceiver` - Will be called on robot connect.
+`RobotReceiver` - connected robot event function `onConnectedRobot`.

 ```arduino
 void onConnectedRobot(TotemRobot robot) {
   // findRobotNoBlock connected to robot in background and ended find procedure